-• Such real-time reserve capacity market relies structurally on various communicating vessels.
+- Such real-time reserve capacity market relies structurally on various communicating vessels.
 In particular the inherent arbitrage between the reservation price (resulting from up-front procurement of reserve capacity) and the expected real-time reserve capacity price (resulting from real-time standby in case of (near-) scarcity), is key to the mechanism.
 As arbitrage is not necessarily perfect, the mechanism might be prone to inefficiencies.
-Moreover, such arbitrage is expected to put upward pressure on the up-front TSO procurement cost for reserves.

-• In a European context, a Belgian real-time reserve capacity market may be seen as discriminatory when foreign capacity that stands by to alleviate a Belgian scarcity problem is not also eligible to receive a remuneration.
+Moreover, such arbitrage is expected to put upward pressure on the up-front TSO procurement cost for reserves. - In a European context, a Belgian real-time reserve capacity market may be seen as discriminatory when foreign capacity that stands by to alleviate a Belgian scarcity problem is not also eligible to receive a remuneration.
 However, a non-discriminatory implementation is in any case deemed challenging in a context with European balancing platforms, because demand and supply of reserve capacity are essentially decoupled on the European balancing platforms and because congestions also have to be considered when assessing real-time availability.
-This again triggers the thought that only a harmonized scarcity pricing implementation might truly be able to circumvent these EU complexities.

-• Fundamentally, the real-time reserve capacity market requires scarcity-reflective real-time energy prices.
+This again triggers the thought that only a harmonized scarcity pricing implementation might truly be able to circumvent these EU complexities. - Fundamentally, the real-time reserve capacity market requires scarcity-reflective real-time energy prices.
 Without this, the real-time reserve capacity market may only partially be implemented and the perceived communicating vessels do not work as they should, with potential distortions as a consequence.
 Chapter 4.1 already presented the challenges in implementing a scarcity reflective real-time energy price, which are especially problematic when considering a scarcity-reflective BSP price for balancing energy.
-Indeed, the integration of a scarcity price adder in the European balancing platforms seems to give rise to important discriminatory and/or market distortive effects.
+Paying a scarcity price adder only to activated Belgian BSP bids may be regarded as discriminatory subsidy.
+Alternatively, if it would be considered to integrate a Belgian scarcity price adder in the European balancing platforms for activating BSP bids in a way that is not harmonized on a European level, this seems to give rise to important market distortive effects.